jdanekrh/amqv7-workshop/labs/60-clustering.md

 # Clustering AMQ7 brokers

-A-MQ 7 has the ability intelligently store & forward messages around a cluster of brokers in order to load-balance and prevent "starvation".
+AMQ 7 has the ability intelligently store & forward messages around a cluster of brokers in order to load-balance and prevent "starvation".
 In addition to that, however, a clustered setup is required in order to do any type of master/slave (whether shared store, or replicated).

 There are a few different options for configuring a clustered setup: